 For more on the subject and what to look for when considering add-ons, see Firefox Extensions – My Picks.

 Neutering the Wild World Web (and the Fox)

-We need to configure some of the add-ons we installed, but first a word to the wise: Unless you know what you're doing (and you probably wouldn't be here if you did), configure these add-ons as suggested, else Russia.
+We need to configure some of the add-ons we installed, but first a word to the wise: Unless you know what you’re doing, i strongly suggest you configure these add-ons as outlined here, else Russia.

 To configure your add-ons, load